-Food products, and metals and non-metallic minerals provided the largest upward contribution to the annual rate of output and input inflation respectively.
+Food products, and metals and non-metallic minerals provided the largest upward contributions to the annual rates of output and input inflation, respectively.

 |All manufactured products (GB7S)|

 Download this table Table 1: Output prices, index values, growth rates and percentage point change to the 12-month rate.xls .csv